HFzzzzzzz/ACMGA/README.md

 ```
 pip install biopython
 ```
+### Using the Docker image:
+ACMGA currently relies on Snakemake (>6.0.0), Docker, and Singularity.
+Please make sure these dependencies are installed before running ACMGA.
+We recommend using this approach.

 ## ACMGA supports building the environment either locally or using the Docker image.
 ### Building the local environment:
 - python3.10